 Custodial care The medical or non-medical services which do not seek to cure, are provided during periods when the medical condition of the patient is not changing, or do not require the continued administration of medical personnel.

 Deductible The amount you owe for certain covered services before your health plan begins to pay for them.

 There are per person (individual) deductible amounts and family deductible amounts.
-See page 21.
+See page strips for diabetics.
+See page 34.